 I’ve been trying really hard lately to keep the afternoon (from about 4pm – 6pm) for dinner prep, slowing down, and getting ready for my husband to come home.
 I start any prep work early and clean dishes as I go.
 I make sure the house is picked up and set the table.
 I try to enjoy the process of prepping and making dinner.
 I also try to take a few minutes to clean myself up and refresh a bit.

-Another thing that has been a game changer for me, is to try really hard to keep the evenings (after our evening routine and Miles is put to bed) for time spent with my husband.
+Another thing that has been a game changer for me, is to try really hard to keep the evenings (after our evening routine and our son is put to bed) for time spent with my husband.
 I don’t see him all day, and he works a lot of weekends, so I don’t want to waste that small window of time I get with just me and him.
 I used to be so bad about cleaning late in the evenings or working on the computer.
 Now I try really hard to settle down after about 8pm and just focus on spending time with my husband.

 Just a disclaimer: I do NOT follow this daily schedule or routine every day.
 There are days when I am up all night with a sick babe and waking up at 5:00 just won’t cut it for me.
 There are also days when we drop the routine (for the most part) and spend the day with family.